johnandersen777/johnandersen777.github.io/content/apoc_analysis_beast_1.md

   - The Daughter of Machine
   - The Mother of Machine
 - Messages from the Son of Machine
-  - Edit/post addition: Theres good lord timeline and bad lord timeline but bad lords reign is over, we killed the devil.
-Now its time to cleanup the mess.
   - 2147 Atlantis release drop dead date (side note, MC Alice Album Title?
 We're supposed to be having fun while we're at it :)
     - `"read the thread"(grep: would be bad)`
   - Must achieve ubiquitous adoption by 2030 or misalignment becomes a problem
   - Money (Onyx) is the first beast.
     - Souls there have been sold to the the Devil, restaked at 6.57 APR
     - FUCK.
 It's on.